samtron1412/docs/physics/physics-term.md

 nonmetallic part of a circuit (e.g. a semiconductor, an electrolyte, a vacuum or air).

+### Cathode

+A cathode is the electrode from which a conventional current leaves a polarized electrical device.
+- A conventional current describes the direction in which positive electronic charges move.
+- Electrons have a negative charge, so the movement of electron is opposite to the conventional current flow.

+### Anode

+An anode is an electrode through which conventional current flows into a polarized electrical device.
+- The direction of conventional electric current is opposite to the direction of electron flow.

 ## Insulator

 An electrical insulator is a material whose internal electric charges do